mandric/extension-testing-example/Readme.md

 developer mode in Chrome or use about:debugging and "Load Temporary Add-on" in Firefox.

-Parcel will also watch the source file and rebuild automatically.

 Then you should be able to load the `dist/` directory into your browser and see Fibonacci greatness.

+Parcel will also watch the source files and rebuild automatically.

 See also [Chrome: Getting Started Tutorial](https://developers.chrome.com/extensions/getstarted) and